w29ahmed/ECE298-Bicycle-Sensor/README.md

 ![](images/pcb_design.png)

 ## Software Design
 The software was designed as a state machine, with state transitions facilitated through GPIO interrupts.
-The distance in cm is displayed on an LCD from one ultrasonic sensor, from either the forward or rear facing direction, and the direction can be toggled through a button press.
+The distance from either the forward or rear facing direction is displayed in centimeters on an LCD, and the direction can be toggled through a button press.
 Each direction has configurable proximity thresholds, the rear thresholds are indicated through LEDs, and the forward thresholds through a piezoelectric speaker.

 ![](images/software_design.png)